-Research Notes present provisional, object-centered studies exploring handwriting, print, and written forms.
-These notes support ongoing research and may later develop into articles or book chapters.
+Research Notes present provisional, object-centered studies exploring handwriting, print, and other written forms.
+These essays reflect ongoing research and are intended to document questions, observations, and emerging interpretations rather than to offer final or comprehensive accounts.

 Backslant Type and the Intersection of Handwriting and Print History